vryzhuk/gradle-parent-ordering-issue/README.md

 # Breadth-wise configuration ordering (parent first) is not working when `evaluationDependsOn` is used

-Repo reproduces an issue and have next structure:
+Repo reproduces an issue on Gradle 6.5.1.
+It has next structure:

 ```
 parent/